alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-11-20-magians-of-this-ummah.md

 layout: post
 title: Who are the Magians of this Ummah?
 publisher: alsalafiyyah@icloud.com
-hijri: Rabi' Al-Thani 05, 1442
+hijri: '1442-04-05'
 date: 2020-11-20
 lang: en
 active: audios
-category: [sects,audios]
+category:
+- sects
+- audios
-tags: [ibn-baz]
+tags:
+- ibn-baz
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_935/nour_93503.mp3
 url: https://binbaz.org.sa/fatwas/18619/%D9%85%D8%AC%D9%88%D8%B3-%D9%87%D8%B0%D9%87-%D8%A7%D9%84%D8%A7%D9%85%D8%A9
 summary: They are the Qadariyyah who deny fate and say that everything is predestined.
   It is a fact that Magians say that humanity has two gods; the god of light and the god of darkness.
 shaykhs:
 - Shaykh Ibn Baz
 ---

 ### Question:
 Who are the Magians of this Ummah, Shaykh Abdul-Aziz ?